 With respect to clinical development, we have taken measures to implement remote and virtual approaches, including remote patient monitoring where possible, to maintain patient safety and trial continuity and to preserve study integrity.
-We have not yet, but may experience a disruption or delay in our ability to initiate trial sites and enroll and assess patients.
-As the COVID-19 pandemic continues, we anticipate a potential impact on our ability to maintain patient enrollment in the AUGMENT-101 and cGVHD trials.
+We have, and may continue to experience, disruptions and/or delays in our ability to initiate trial sites and enroll and assess patients.
+As the COVID-19 pandemic continues, we anticipate an ongoing slight impact on our ability to maintain patient enrollment in the AUGMENT-101 and AGAVE trials.
 We could also see an impact on the ability to supply study drug, report trial results, or interact with regulators, ethics committees or other important agencies due to limitations in regulatory authority employee resources or otherwise.
 In addition, we rely on contract research organizations or other third parties to assist us with clinical trials, and we cannot guarantee that they will continue to perform their contractual duties in a timely and satisfactory manner as a result of the COVID-19 pandemic.
 If the COVID-19 pandemic continues and persists for an extended period of time, we could experience significant disruptions to our clinical development timelines, which would adversely affect our business, financial condition, results of operations and growth prospects.